matteopilz/OpenMS-website/content/en/code-of-conduct.md

 For clearly intentional breaches, report those to the Code of Conduct Committee (see below).
 For possibly unintentional breaches, you may reply to the person and point out this code of conduct (either in public or in private, whatever is most appropriate).
 If you would prefer not to do that, please feel free to report to the Code of Conduct Committee directly, or ask the Committee for advice, in confidence.

-You can report issues to the NumPy Code of Conduct Committee at numpy-conduct@googlegroups.com.
+You can report issues to the openms Code of Conduct Committee at openms-conduct@googlegroups.com.

 Currently, the Committee consists of: